 Floating holiday

-A floating holiday is a flexible paid day off that an employee can choose to use at their discretion, unlike fixed company-wide holidays.
-Most of the time, this day off is used to observe personal, cultural, or religious holidays without using their regular PTO.
+A floating holiday is a flexible paid day off an employee can use at their discretion, unlike fixed company-wide holidays.
+Employees typically use it to observe personal, cultural, or religious holidays without dipping into their regular PTO.

 “Employers looking to compete for top talent need to consider the value of PTO and how potential employees expect this perk to be part of the conversation.
 Most consider it essential to work-life balance.”